Vinzala

 Critical thinking develops through:

-Through these experiences, academic learning becomes training in analytical thinking.
+Through these experiences, academic learning becomes training in verification, judgment, and responsible action.

 Character development develops through:

-• Responsibility for personal learning and shared spaces
+• Responsibility for personal learning, shared spaces, devices, and digital behavior

-Students also practice daily habits that reinforce responsibility and respect — organizing their learning area, returning materials properly, and maintaining a quiet environment for others.
+Students practice daily habits that reinforce responsibility and respect — organizing their learning area, caring for devices, protecting private information, returning materials properly, and contributing to a focused environment.

 Because these abilities are reinforced across lessons, workshops, and daily routines, students gradually develop habits of thinking and behavior that extend beyond academics.